ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 As noted, everything in TON Blockchain is a smart contract consisting of cells.
 To properly serialize and deserialize the data we need standards.
 To accomplish the serialization and deserialization process, `TL-B` was created as a universal tool to describe different data types in different ways with different sequences inside cells.

 In this section, we’ll examine [block.tlb](https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb).
 This file will be very useful during future development, as it describes how different cells should be assembled.
-In our case specifically, it details the intricacies of internal and external transactions.
+In our case specifically, it details the intricacies of internal and external messages.

 :::info
 Basic information will be provided within this guide.
 For further details, please refer to our TL-B [documentation](/develop/data-formats/tl-b-language) to learn more about TL-B.